 Title 24 lighting standards necessitate specific calculations for determining which areas of a building belong to which daylighting zones.
 Because of the complexity of the calculations and every building’s unique layout, owners and facility managers will likely want to consult Title 24 directly or work with a professional contractor to make this determination.

-Summary of Title 24 HVAC Requirements
+Title 24 HVAC Requirements in California

 What are Title 24 HVAC requirements?
 Title 24’s HVAC specifications aim to make heating, ventilation and air conditioning systems more energy-efficient.
 They specify certain aspects of HVAC system design that aid in achieving this goal.
 Below are some of the California Title 24 commercial HVAC requirements: